 Multiple interrelated factors significantly influence technical polyester’s performance in high-temperature environments.
 Fibre thickness plays a crucial role, with thicker PES materials generally demonstrating better thermal insulation and heat resistance compared to thinner variants.
 This dimensional factor directly impacts heat transfer rates and the material’s ability to maintain structural integrity under thermal stress.

 The weave structure and density of PES fabric dramatically affect its heat performance.
 Tighter weaves with higher thread counts create more air pockets that act as insulation barriers, improving heat resistance.
-Specialized weaves like twill or satin can further enhance thermal performance by distributing heat more effectively across the material surface.
+Specialised weaves like twill or satin can further enhance thermal performance by distributing heat more effectively across the material surface.

 Chemical treatments and additives represent perhaps the most powerful tools for enhancing technical polyester’s heat performance: